ppy/osu/.github/ISSUE_TEMPLATE/missing-for-live-issues.md

 ---
 name: Missing for Live
-about: Let us know the features you need which are available in osu-stable but not lazer
+about: Features which are available in osu!stable but not yet in osu!lazer.
 ---
 **Describe the missing feature:**

-**Designs:**
+**Proposal designs of the feature:**